 - Above cabinet (shelf) strip light

-- Everyday White plates
+- White plates

-- Everyday White small bowls
+- White small bowls

-- Everyday White large bowls
+- White large bowls

 - ‘Tasty’ & ‘Yum’ bowls

-- White pitcher (similar)
+- White pitcher

 - Wood bowls